 Email | Phone: 310-206-8962

-Kelly Ann Ryan is executive assistant to the assistant vice chancellor of Alumni Affairs.
+Kelly Ann Ryan is executive assistant to the associate vice chancellor of Alumni Affairs.
 Previously, she was the executive assistant at the Oregon Health & Science University and The Center for Medically Fragile Children at Providence Hospital in Portland, Oregon.
 She has 10 years of experience as an executive assistant in the medical, legal, insurance and banking fields.
 In addition, she worked more than 20 years in the hospitality industry and has managed locations on various film productions.

 Ryan has volunteered for organizations such as American Red Cross, Children’s Hospital Los Angeles, Epileptic Society, Salvation Army, St. John’s Senior Resident Home, F.A.I.T.H. and the Audubon Society.